codetesla51/Axion/README.md

 ## Overview

 **Axion** is a powerful command-line calculator that transcends simple arithmetic, offering a complete mathematical computing environment.
-Built with modern Go architecture, it features a sophisticated expression parser, extensive mathematical function library, comprehensive unit conversion system, variable management, and persistent calculation history.
+Built with modern Go architecture using the Cobra CLI framework, it features a sophisticated expression parser, extensive mathematical function library, comprehensive unit conversion system, variable management, and persistent calculation history.

 ### Why Axion?